Bananas are the favourite fruit in our grocery basket and are grown by millions of small-scale farmers and plantation workers in tropical regions.

 Fairtrade works to support both banana farmers and workers employed on plantations.
 Our vision is to work with the banana trade to create more value for producers and ensure they get a decent price and decent pay for the hard labour that goes into growing our favourite fruit.

 Bananas carrying the FAIRTRADE Mark have been produced by small farmer organisations or plantations that meet Fairtrade social, economic and environmental standards.
 The standards include protection of workers’ rights and the environment and payment of the Fairtrade Minimum Price and an additional Fairtrade Premium to invest in business or community projects.
+Read more about the Fairtrade Standards.

 Our report Fairer Fruit looks at Fairtrade’s impact for banana farmers and workers around the world, and what we can do to deepen that impact.
+Open the Fairer Fruit report.

 Read more about what goes into growing a banana and what difference Fairtrade can make.